-To develop sound and useful procurement management information in order to measure and improve procurement and supplier performance in support of corporate planning conducted through a fair and transparent process.
+To develop sound and useful procurement management information in order to measure and improve procurement and supplier performance in support of corporate planning objectives conducted through a fair and transparent process.

-To embed sound ethical, social and environmental policies within the ERPT Members procurement function and to comply with relevant Scottish, UK and EU legislation in performance of the sustainable procurement duty.
+To embed sound ethical, social and environmental policies within the ERPT members procurement function and to comply with relevant Scottish, UK and EU legislation in performance of sustainable procurement duties.

-These objectives are measured and supported in two ways; through Member Institutions involvement in the Scottish Government's Procurement and Commercial
+These objectives are measured and supported in two ways; through member institutions involvement in the Scottish Government's Procurement and Commercial

-15 Outcome Agreements
+&lt;sup>15 Outcome Agreements

-Improvement Programme (PCIP)16 and through the publication of an Annual Procurement Report (section 7).
+Improvement Programme (PCIP) and through the publication of an Annual Procurement Report (section 7).